 Fork lift truck accidents are more common than you might think and the Health and Safety Executive has outlined the need for better training.
 It’s not unusual for management where forklift trucks are used to have little or no formal training, especially on how to keep everyone safe and look out for potential hazards.
 According to the statistics, there were some 2,000 accidents involving forklift trucks in 2015 and these accounted for about a quarter of all accidents in areas where they are used as part of the transportation system.

 Of course, employers and business owners have a duty of care to create a safe environment for people to work in, whether that’s in a warehouse or on a construction site where forklift trucks are often used.
 If they fail to do this and an accident occurs they can be held liable for compensation.

 If you have been involved in a forklift accident and have suffered an injury, it’s important that you get the right legal advice as soon as possible.
-At DSM Legal based in Cheshire, we have a strong, experienced team on hand who will be able to listen to your case and talk you through the possibility of making a claim for compensation.
+At DSM Legal Solicitors, we have a strong, experienced team on hand who will be able to listen to your case and talk you through the possibility of making a claim for compensation.

-Contact our friendly team of solicitors today for a free initial consultation.
+Contact our friendly team of solicitors today on 01925 937070 for a free initial consultation.

 Share this post: